vincelombardo/NiFiTaniumToPutDatabaseRecord/README.md

 # Merging and Loading

 Once the data leaves the Get Row Values processor group, it is ready to be loaded into a destination.
 First it feeds into a MergeContent processor so that multiple entries can be combined into a single, larger batch.
 Then any recordset aware processor can use a JSONTreeReader record reader and load the data into its destination.

+See the template file Tanium_to_PutDatabaseRecord.xml in this repository for full details.